HISTORY & ETIQUETTE OF AFTERNOON TEA

 ‘A very enjoyable course!
 When you think you know everything about the world of tea and its traditions, Jane Pettigrew crosses your path and reorganizes all your knowledge with great expertise and charm.
 Highly recommended for all tea lovers.’

 The webinars last approximately 2 hours each (1.5 hours of teaching and half an hour for questions).
 The self-study course is available to complete in your own time, with approximately 8 hours of learning included.
-This online course will remain open to study for a 12-month period from the date of your enrolment.
+This online course will remain open to study for 120 days from the date of your enrolment.
 Both courses include handouts.

 This course contributes one credit toward the Level Three Tea Diploma qualification but is open to all, regardless of previous experience or study with the UK Tea Academy.
 For more details about the Tea Master qualification, please see this page or email email@example.com